havishak/sped-oregon-finance/README.md

 -  After the project opens, in the terminal, write `quarto render`.
 This will run all the files and save the outputs in the docs folder.
 The local website version can be accessed at docs/index.html.
 Or, you can do **Build -> Render Website**.

-## Data Sources and Cleaning To-Dos
+## Data Sources and Cleaning Goals

 1. Funding allocation to districts based on student characteristics from 2011-2023